psychogenic/gamepad-pmod/README.md

   * data

-Sample waveform, holding 3 buttons:
+Sample waveform, one controller disconnected, the other holding 3 buttons:

 ![report waveform](images/waveform.png)

-In the image above, the second controller is unconnected, and the data appears all high--this allows for detection, as it isn't possible to do certain combos (e.g. up and down at the same time).
+A disconnected controller reports all 1s, which includes impossible combinations (e.g. up and down at the same time), and lets us detect controller presence.

-Data will be asserted on the data line as the clock goes high and remain valid past when the clock goes low (at which time it should be sampled).
+Data will be asserted on the data line prior to the clock going high and remain valid past when the clock goes low.
 After all bits are sent, latch pulses high.

 Each bit will be sent in turn, for each controller, in the following order: